Andrew-Dupuis/gadgetron-wiki/Parallel-Streams-(Gadgetron-4.0)-[WIP].md

 New in Gadgetron 4.0 is the ability to create branching streams.
 This allows data to be separated into different parallel paths, each processed individually.
 In earlier versions of Gadgetron similar functionality has been achieved by Gadgets accessing their stream context though a `StreamController`, but 4.0 brings a kosher mechanisms for fine-grained control of data flow.

 To use parallel streams in a Gadgetron reconstruction you need simply add a `parallel` node to the reconstruction configuration.
-In doing so, you must specify what is to happen in each of the parallel streams, by adding multiple `stream` nodes to the `parallel` node, each containing any number of gadgets.
-You must also specify the logic that is to determine which parallel stream incoming data is sent down, as well as the logic merging output from the parallel streams into a single output.
+In doing so, you must specify what is to happen in each of the parallel streams, by adding multiple `stream` nodes to the `parallel` node, each containing any number of gadgets (or other nodes).
+You must also specify the logic that determines which stream to send incoming data to, as well as the logic merging output from the parallel streams into a single output.

 The branch and merge logic is handled by a `Branch` and `Merge` object respectively.
 These are loaded from a shared object library like normal Gadgets.
 In fact, `Branch` and `Merge` objects are just like Gadgets in almost every way.
 They just take multiple input- or output-channels (as opposed to a single input and output) as arguments to their process function.